 But while portraiture feels like the most present and accessible form of photography, its conception and execution is actually much more difficult than we assume.
 Photographer Richard Renaldi, whose expansive career is grounded in the exploration of portraiture, also teaches students how to take photos of other people—often strangers.
 While young photographers usually want a clear answer—a magic method for how to best connect with their subjects—Renaldi asserts that there isn’t a cut-and-dried solution.
 You just have to find a way to remain relaxed, and keep trying over and over again.

-We’re thrilled that Renaldi is one of the jurors for this year’s LensCulture Portrait Awards, and we reached out to him to speak about what he’s learned about the genre across his decades-long career.
-In this interview, Renaldi speaks about discovering large format photography, what inspires his numerous portrait series, and why portraiture remains such a pervasive force in our photographic world.
+We reached out to Renaldi to speak about what he’s learned about the genre of photo portraits across his decades-long career.
+In this interview, he speaks about discovering large format photography, what inspires his numerous portrait series, and why portraiture remains such a pervasive force in our photographic world.

 LensCulture: I want to speak a bit about how you started working with portrait photography.
 I think there’s a lot of misconception that surrounds the genre—people write it off as an easier method to tackle, and I completely disagree.
 Portraiture is so historical and it’s always all around us, so dabbling and focusing on that genre actually takes a lot of guts.
 What first drew you to it?